 “My role with Girl Scouts has changed, and will continue to change with each season of life,” she said.
 “I hope that one day my daughter will share my passion for Girl Scouts and I’ll be able to serve at the troop level again.
 In the meantime, I’m so happy there’s a place for me with GSOH during this time of my life!”

-We meet twice a year for socializing and keeping up with current Girl Scout trends; pay annual dues of $10 each fall; and participate in only one fundraising activity, our annual ‘non-event,’ the Thinking Day Tea.
+They meet twice a year for socializing and keeping up with current Girl Scout trends; pay annual dues of $10 each fall; and participate in one fundraising activity, the annual Thinking Day Tea.
 These funds are used to supply the Gold Award pins.

 All interested adults are invited to participate in the fall meeting, Trefoil 1 membership, and/or the Thinking Day Tea.
 We hope you’ll join us!